Silicon Slopes

 Silicon Slopes is a term that describes the part of Utah, in the western United States, that is a major economic center for technology and innovation businesses.
 Centered on the cities of Salt Lake City and Provo and their surrounding suburbs, it corresponds roughly to the geographical area of the Wasatch Front.
+With the area's largest tech sector agglomeration currently being in and around Lehi, which is located roughly halfway in between those two major cities.
 Sources have cited factors such as the talent pipeline from local universities and the area's proximity to Silicon Valley via the nearby Salt Lake City International Airport as contributors to its employment and startup growth.

 The region encompasses a cluster of information technology, software development, and hardware manufacturing and research firms along the Wasatch Front.
-Some of the better-known companies with facilities at Silicon Slopes are memory process technology companies SanDisk and Intel/Micron Technology joint venture IM Flash Technologies, e-commerce company eBay, data analysis software firm Adobe Systems, and banking and technology services company Zions Bank.
+Some of the better-known companies with facilities at Silicon Slopes are memory process technology companies SanDisk and the previous Intel/Micron Technology joint venture IM Flash Technologies (since sold to Texas Instruments), e-commerce company eBay, data analysis software firm Adobe Systems, and banking and technology services company Zions Bank.

+The largest locally headquartered companies within Northern Utah's growing tech sector include Qualtrics, Domo, Evans & Sutherland, WordPerfect, and Novell.
+The latter three, along with the University of Utah School of Computing (which was one of the original ARPANET nodes and where CGI was largely first developed), helped birth the state's tech industry from the 1960s to the 1980s.